A guide to all the wonderful and interesting information about writing systems and languages you can find on Omniglot.

 Details of the books used as sources of information for this site.

-Contact form and other ways to contact me.
+How to contact me.

 Search this site

 Omniglot is not affiliated with any academic or other institution.
 It is the creation of one man, Simon Ager, with corrections, suggestions and additional material provided by visitors.
 It started way back in 1998 as a hobby which I worked on in my spare time, but since June 2008 I have been working on it full-time and it is now my main source of income.

 While I make every effort to ensure that the information is accurate, there will inevitably be some errors and mistakes.
 If you spot any, please contact me.
 Your input is always welcome and very much appreciated.

 If you would like to use any of the information or images from this site, please contact me.

 All the material is available to you free of charge.
 I also do my best to answer your questions and provide advice on a range of writing and language-related topics.

 You can help to support this site by making a donation: